ACCESS-NRI/access-om3-configs/documentation/docs/pages/Detailedpananinstructions.md

 # 2. Moving to 8km domain

-Thus far I've used the [25km domain](https://github.com/claireyung/access-om3-configs/tree/25km_jra_ryf-obc) subsetted from the [global 25km dev model](https://github.com/ACCESS-NRI/access-om3-configs/tree/dev-MC_25km_jra_ryf).
+The above instructions create a [25km domain](https://github.com/claireyung/access-om3-configs/tree/25km_jra_ryf-obc) subsetted from the [global 25km dev model](https://github.com/ACCESS-NRI/access-om3-configs/tree/dev-MC_25km_jra_ryf).

 Now we want to use an 8km model domain.

 First, we use the 8km [global grid that Angus made](https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/7).
 Copy files from Angus `/g/data/x77/ahg157/inputs/mom6/global-8km/`

-As before, this is a global grid so we truncate to get the desired grid size.
-I chose the top boundary to be so the top `nyp` `y` value is -37.4627 (which matches the [initial conditions Wilton has set up](https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/3)).
+As before, this is a global grid which needs truncating to get the desired grid size.
+The top boundary is chosen such that the top `nyp` `y` value is -37.4627 (to matche the [initial conditions](https://github.com/claireyung/mom6-panAn-iceshelf-tools/issues/3)).

 ```
 ncks -d nyp,0,2884 -d ny,0,2883 ocean_hgrid.nc ocean_hgrid_cropped.nc
 ncdump -v "y" ocean_hgrid_cropped.nc | tail -5
 ```
-We do the same for `ocean_mask` and `topog` with the different smaller numbers since it's not on the supergrid
+A similar operation is needed for for `ocean_mask` and `topog` except the different `ny` as these are not on the supergrid
 ```
 ncks -d ny,0,1441 topog.nc topog_cropped.nc
 ncks -d ny,0,1441 ocean_mask.nc ocean_mask_cropped.nc
 ```

-Copy the vertical grid from the 25km model **thoughts??**
+The vertical grid can be used from the 25km model (which was a renamed version of the global model vertical grid)
 ```
 cp ../input-25km/ocean_vgrid_cropped.nc .
 ```

-The kmt (sea ice mask file) is in this case the same as ocean_mask (**it won't be with ice shelf cavities!**) so rename it:
+The kmt (sea ice mask file) is in this case the same as ocean_mask (not that it won't be when ice shelf cavities are introduced) so rename it:
 ```
 ncrename -O -v mask,kmt ocean_mask_cropped.nc kmt_cropped.nc
 ncks -O -x -v geolon_t,geolat_t kmt_cropped.nc kmt_cropped.nc
 ```
-Then follow the previous pipeline in `make_OM3_025deg_topo` to generate the new mesh files.
-I did this in a PBS script with the following commands.
+Then follow the previous pipeline in `make_OM3_025deg_topo` to generate the new mesh files.This was done in a PBS script with the following commands.

 ```
 python3 /home/156/cy8964/model-tools/om3-scripts/mesh_generation/generate_mesh.py --grid-type=mom --grid-filename=/g/data/x77/cy8964/mom6/input/input-8km/ocean_hgrid_cropped.nc --mesh-filename=/g/data/x77/cy8964/mom6/input/input-8km/access-om3-8km-ESMFmesh_cropped.nc --mask-filename=/g/data/x77/cy8964/mom6/input/input-8km/ocean_mask_cropped.nc --wrap-lons